 - When ready, heat the corn tortillas, and fill them with the vegan birria.
 Finish each taco with onion and chopped cilantro, and squeeze half a lime on it.

 - Serve.
 Serve with a bowl or cup of broth on one side also prepared with onion, cilantro and lime.
 Before each bite, soak the taco in the broth.

-✎TIP Before heating the corn tortillas you can dip each tortilla in the birria broth. ✎Or you could also add a spoonfull of birria sauce to one side of the tortilla and then flip. ✎Look for tortillas that are good, made of good corn, and that are not very thin so they do not break but hold each bite until the last one. ✎This vegan oyster mushroom birria makes the best quesabirrias.
+✎TIP Before heating the corn tortillas, you can dip each tortilla in the birria broth. ✎Or you could also add a spoonfull of birria sauce to one side of the tortilla and then flip. ✎Look for tortillas that are good, made of good corn, and that are not very thin so they do not break but hold each bite until the last one. ✎This vegan oyster mushroom birria makes the best quesabirrias.
 To make them heat a corn tortilla with the birria sauce, add oyster mushrooms stew and vegan cheese.
 Fold the tortilla in half and cook over medium heat until the cheese begins to melt.
 Flip with a spatula and cook on the other side.

 Other recipes that you may like:

 So here is the recipe for these vegan birria tacos, and I hope you like them as much as I do.
 When you do, take a picture of it and put it on Instagram or Fb so we can see it.
 If you are going to prepare this later, then save it on Pinterest.

 It would also be incredible if you give it 5 stars and/or tell me how it went in the comments section; if you have questions or ideas, write them there.

 Vegan birria tacos